pdjr-signalk/pdjr-skplugin-devantech/README.md

 Secondly, the plugin installs a handler on each defined Signal K relay output channel that translates state change requests into relay module operating commands.

-Devantech Ltd kindly supported the development of this plugin by making one of its relay devices available to the author for evaluation and testing.

 ## Configuration